PPPI/Flexeme/README.md

 The file `defects4j/layout_changes.json` contains the changes in repository layouts for sourcepath for Defects4J projects.
 The file is necessary for running the synthetic benchmark.
 The changes are ordered from newest to oldest.

+When untangling a commit, the scripts find the correct layout by checking if the newest layout change commit is an ancestor.
+If it is not, it will check the next older layout change commit until it finds an ancestor.
+If no ancestor is found, a warning is logged and the layout returned is `None`.

 The layout changes are added manually from the `dir_layout.csv` project-specific file stored in the Defects4J repository.
 The entries in `dir_layout.csv` are ordered either from new to old or from old to new.
 Before adding a new project in `defects4j/layout_changes.json`, verify which order is used in `dir_layout.csv`.